Addalin/pyALiDAn/README.md

   - `--calc_stats` to calculate mean, min, max, std statistics
   - `--create_time_split_samples` to split up the dataset into small intervals.
   - Note, use `--generated_mode` to apply the operations on the generated data (vs the raw tropos data)

-### preprocessing
-- Main script is `preprocessing/preprocessing.py`
-- converts raw data into clean format.
-- Specifically can be used to:
-  - download and convert gdas files with the `--download_gdas` and `--convert_gdas` flags
-  - generate molecular `--generate_molecular_ds`, lidar `--generate_lidar_ds` or raw lidar `--generate_raw_lidar_ds`
-  - `--unzip_lidar_tropos` to automatically unzip downloaded tropos lidar data.

-### learning_phase
+### Learning_phase
+The learning pipeline is designed to receive two data types: raw lidar measurements by pollyXT and simulated by ALiDAn.
+The implementation is oriented to lidar calibration.
+However, one can easily apply any other model.

-- deep learning module to predict 'Y' given 'X'
+- Deep learning module to predict 'Y' given 'X'
 - Makes use of parameters from `run_params.py`.
 - Configure the params as desired, then run the network with `python main_lightning.py`
-- The models are implemented with pytorch lighting, currently only `models/defaultCNN.py`.
+- The models are implemented with PyTorch Lightning, currently only `models/calibCNN.py`.
 - `analysis_LCNet_results` extracts the raw the results from a results folder and displays many comparisons of the different trials.
 NOTE: currently `analysis_LCNet_results.ipynb` is old results with messy code.
 Updated code is at `analysis_LCNet_results_no_overlap.ipynb` and this is the notebook that should be used!
 - `model_validation.py` is a script that was barely used yet but is meant to be used to load a pretrained model and use it to reproduce results.
--

 ### Notes

-1. [workflow.md](workflow.md) contains information about the flow of data between the modules, such as what is the input and ouput of each stage.
-   1. It is not fully updated or clear but can provide useful information.
+1. The [data](data) folder contains both data necessary for the generation, and csv files that are created in the dataseting stage, and needed as input for learning phase.
+Specifically -
+   1. `stations.csv` defines stations, currently also relevant when working on a different computer.
+   2. `dataset_<station_name>_<start_date>_<end_date>.csv` contain links to the actual data paths.
+Each row is a record.
 2. There are many todos in the code, some of which are crucial for certain stages, and some 'nice to have'.
 3. The [run_script.sh](learning_lidar/run_script.sh) can be used as an example of how to run parts of the code from the terminal with the commandline arguments, for example for different dates.
 4. [Paths_lidar_learning.pptx](Paths_lidar_learning.pptx) is for the planned changes to the data paths - which are meant to be much more organized, easier to maintain and less dependent.

+### Notes - personal

+1. [workflow.md](workflow.md) contains information about the flow of data between the modules, such as what is the input and ouput of each stage.
+   1. It is not fully updated or clear but can provide useful information.

 5. [Analysis](Analysis) contains different notebooks for exploring the data.
-6. The [data](data) folder contains both data necessary for the generation, and csv files that are created in the dataseting stage, and needed as input for learning phase.
-Specifically -
-   1. `stations.csv` defines stations, currently also relevent when working on a different computer.
-   2. `dataset_<station_name>_<start_date>_<end_date>.csv` contain links to the actual data paths.
-Each row is a record.